ACTIVA: Amortized Causal Effect Estimation via Transformer-based Variational Autoencoder: Background and Notation

-The ELBO balances two terms: the reconstruction term, which ensures the model accurately reconstructs the data from the latent representation, and the Kullback-Leibler (KL) divergence, which regularizes the learned latent distribution $ q_\phi(\boldsymbol{z} \mid \boldsymbol{x}) $ to remain close to some pre-defined prior $ p(\boldsymbol{z}) $.
+where $\phi$ parametrizes the encoding distribution $q$.
+The ELBO has a reconstruction term that ensures the model accurately reconstructs the data from the latent representation, and a Kullback-Leibler divergence (KL) term that regularizes the encoding distribution $ q_\phi(\boldsymbol{z} \mid \boldsymbol{x}) $ to approximate some prior $ p_\eta(\boldsymbol{z}) $.

-Conditional VAEs (CVAEs)~\cite{Sohn2015LearningModels} extend this framework to conditional distributions $ p(\boldsymbol{x} \mid \boldsymbol{c}) $, where $\boldsymbol{c}$ represents auxiliary information.
-In $\beta$-VAEs~\cite{Higgins2017Beta-VAE:Framework}, the KL divergence term is scaled by a hyperparameter $\beta$, leading to a modified ELBO as follows:
+Conditional VAEs (CVAEs)~\citep{Sohn2015LearningModels} extend this framework to allow for conditional generation given some auxiliary information $\boldsymbol{c}$.
+Here, we adopt a condition-dependent prior variant in which the auxiliary information affects generation only through the latent variable, i.e., $\boldsymbol{x}\!\perp\!\!\!\perp\!\boldsymbol{c}\mid\boldsymbol{z}$, yielding the generative process:

-The choice of $\beta$ governs the trade-off between disentangling latent representations and reconstruction fidelity.
-While $\beta > 1$ emphasizes disentanglement, in our setting, we use $\beta < 1$ to prioritize accurate reconstruction over latent disentanglement.
+In $\beta$-VAEs~\citep{Higgins2017Beta-VAE:Framework}, the KL term is scaled by a hyperparameter $\beta$, leading to a modified ELBO as follows:

-To enhance flexibility, and reduce over-regularization we adopt the variational mixture of posteriors (VAMP) prior \citep{Tomczak2018VAEVampPrior}, which models the prior \( p(\boldsymbol{z}) \) through a learnable mixture of variational posteriors:
+The choice of $\beta$ governs the trade-off between accurately reconstructing the data and disentangling the latent representations.
+While $\beta > 1$ emphasizes disentanglement, in our setting, we use $\beta < 1$ to prioritize accurate reconstruction.